 It is a Batman story you do not want to miss for anything.

-Look for Dark Night: A True Batman Story HC (FEB160250) from DC Comics/Vertigo in the Premier section of the February PREVIEWS catalog.
+Dark Night: A True Batman Story HC (FEB160250) from DC Comics/Vertigo is in comic shops June 15.